Everything You Need To Know About Starting A Real Estate Brokerage

 Customer relationship management (CRM) systems allow you to manage and organize customer data, track sales, and plan and execute marketing campaigns.

 The type of brokerage that you operate will impact which CRM you choose.
-If you are a producing broker, you may want to allow your agents to select their own CRMs to keep their leads confidential.
-If you are a managing broker, you will more likely supply your agents with a CRM.
+If you are a producing broker, consider allowing your agents to select their own CRMs to keep their leads confidential.
+As a managing broker, you will likely supply your agents with a CRM.

 Start Your Own Real Estate Brokerage with the Right Tools

-This software can help automate your entire transaction process from start to finish, giving you more time to spend on growing and scaling your business.
-Better yet, it gives your agents more freedom to close deals that benefit your brokerage.
+Our software can help automate your entire transaction process from start to finish, giving you more time to spend on growing and scaling your business.